 Counseling services, such as help with financial aid applications, adaptive classroom facilities, community services information, mobility and accessibility arrangements, and note-taking and tutorial needs are addressed and coordinated.

-Any student wishing to utilize these services should contact Counseling at (910) 410-1700 or the Vice President of Student Services.
+Any student wishing to utilize these services should contact the Accessibility Services Coordinator.
 Referrals from RichmondCC faculty, staff, or others who may be aware of students with special needs are strongly encouraged.